leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 <img alt="division" src="./../Images/Tasks_division.png" width="600">

 Each team will be assigned specific sections to construct.
 This division of labor into 36 sections will enable us to tailor the workload to each team's pace.

 Simultaneously, our team will focus on designing, developing, and building the support structure for the fresco.

 Furthermore, each team will receive a detailed plan outlining their specific responsibilities, including the placement of Rubik's cubes within their assigned section.
 This plan will serve as a guide, ensuring accurate execution.
+Each team must deliver its sections to the library and return them in the same layout as on the plan, to make it easier for Team 2 to build the whole fresco when they need it.

 Additionally, to bolster team comprehension and guarantee precise execution, we will employ a specialized software program that visually illustrates the various potential movements of the Rubik's cubes.

 ## Fresco support

-To support our fresco, we chose to place it on a plank which is on the plugs and screw it to the wall to reinforce the structure.....
+The fresco will be placed above the electrical outlets, on a board fixed to the wall with brackets.
+Another board will be placed above the fresco to protect it and hold it in place.
+It will also be fixed to the wall with brackets.
+2 boards will be placed on either side of the fresco to fix it completely, screwed into the boards above and below.

 ## Maintenance and Upkeep

-- Regular cleaning of the acrylic panel to maintain visibility.
-At least once a week.
+- Regular cleaning (each monday) to remove dust and maintain the visual appeal of the fresco.
-- Routine inspections to identify any missing or damaged cubes, with prompt replacement.
+- Routine inspections (each monday) to identify any missing or damaged cubes, with prompt replacement.
 - Any necessary repairs or replacements will be performed promptly to ensure the longevity of the artwork.

-##  Documentation and Reproduction

-- A comprehensive document will be provided detailing the construction process, including cube rotations and arrangements.
-- This documentation will serve as a reference for maintenance, reproduction, or any potential future modifications.

 ## Software

 A software developed has been created to distribute the tasks between the teams and help with the actions to take.
+Such as cube rotation or cube placement.

 ### Technology Choice